mehtamohit013/mehtamohit013/README.md

 ### Hi there 👋

+I am currently a graduate student at New York University and am interested in Data Science, Data Engineering, and High-Performance Machine Learning.
 <!--
 **mehtamohit013/mehtamohit013** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.